wilmoore/php-version/README.md

 -   provides access to the manpages of the current version by updating your `$MANPATH` environment variable
 -   defers to native shell commands where possible (e.g. `man phpize`)
 -   unobtrusive install/uninstall (we won't leave files and symlinks all over the place)
+-   gets out of the way so you can work with `php` the same as if you had a single version installed.

 Non-Features